 (4) Judges, magistrates and counsel are not to robe for proceedings under this Act.

-(5) The regulations or rules may authorise proceedings under this Act to be heard by a judge or magistrate sitting in Chambers.
+(5) The regulations or rules may authorise proceedings under this Act to be heard by a judge, Principal Registrar, Registrar or magistrate sitting in Chambers.

+[Section 212 amended by No. 35 of 2006 s.
+73.]

 213. Power to give directions

 (1) The Court or the Principal Registrar may give such directions in relation to proceedings under this Act generally as are desirable or necessary for the purposes of this Act.